zstyblik/grafana.org/source/blog/2015-03-30-Grafana-2-Beta1.md

 ## Documentation
 The documentation site has been updated.
 You can still access v1.9 docs via the version selector.
 The documentation now live in the [main grafana repository](https://github.com/grafana/grafana/tree/master/docs).
-If you spot a mistake in the docs or feel like you want to improve it, do not hesitate to submit a PR.
+If you spot a mistake in the docs or want to improve it, do not hesitate to submit a PR.

 The documentation has partly been updated for 2.0, we will continuing to work on docs in the coming days and weeks.